s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 ~~~~

 While this is possible, it is generally encouraged to always specify the
-type of top-level functions for better readability, but sometimes this is useful
+type of top-level functions for better readability.
+Leaving out the type specification
-for some nested helper functions.
+can, however, be useful when defining nested helper functions.

 #### Function composition, higher-order functions, and function application

-As we have seen, in Haskell, functions can be handled similar to data types.
+As we have seen, functions can be handled similar to data types in Haskell.
 This way, we can for example define a function that computes a number to the power
 of four as